icinganalysis/icinganalysis.github.io/content/abstracts.md

 reproduced on the basis of probability theory with an assumed distribution of crystallization nuclei with respect to the temperatures at which the nuclei cause freezing.
 The most probable distribution curves of spontaneous freezing temperatures for water droplets of various sizes within the size range found in clouds are obtained.

 16
-Photamicrographic Investigation of Spontaneous Freezing Temperatures of Supercooled Water Droplets
+Photomicrographic Investigation of Spontaneous Freezing Temperatures of Supercooled Water Droplets
 By Robert G. Dorech and Paul T. Backer
 NACA TN 2142 July 1950
 Abstract